 Nirvana for any life sciences company is the successful and sustainable commercialization of a new product or service.
 When biotechnology companies or pharmaceutical manufacturers attain that highest state of being, it creates new possibilities from superior patient outcomes to formulary benefit coverage by payers, to record revenue and profitability.

-In the new healthcare economy, the path to enlightenment is “digital transformation,” according to the digital health, advanced analytics, and patient-engagement gurus.
+In today's healthcare economy, the path to enlightenment is “digital transformation,” according to digital health, advanced analytics, and patient-engagement gurus.
 But what does digital transformation really mean, when overuse of the term has rendered it virtually meaningless?

 Digital nirvana for healthcare organizations requires a holistic approach to digital transformation, where payers, providers, digital health, and life sciences organizations strategically align on a core goal to create more engaged patients.
 Because engaged patients are far more likely to be adherent – meaning taking their medications, for example – and we know that adherence is directly linked to improved outcomes and lower total cost of care.

 Before going into detail on each use case for digital transformation, let’s look at the common challenges that life sciences companies of all maturity levels and sizes face in today’s digital health ecosystem.

 Established pharma companies and biotech startups alike are experiencing the following digital transformation challenges.